Kid party decorations are essential for creating that perfect party atmosphere and it's amazing how far a few balloons can go.

 What sort of age group will there be?

-I find toddlers are less intertesetd in decorations but more intersted in toys and things to play with.
-Teenagers too too are less enthsued by decoratsions but the food and activities will be important to them.
-So don't go overbaord and plan decorations around what you can afford, the room itslef and the age group of the kids.
+I find toddlers are less interested in decorations but more interested in toys and things to play with.
+Teenagers too too are less enthused by decorations but the food and activities will be important to them.
+So don't go overboard and plan decorations around what you can afford, the room itself and the age group of the kids.

+Sometimes it's a good idea to make certain rooms out of bounds if you want to avoid too much mess and do remove fragile or precious items.
 Kids do like space and there will be a lot of very excited guests.
-Push furniture back against the walls and tidy away any ornaments or furnsishings you don't want spoiled.
+Push furniture back against the walls and tidy away any ornaments or furnishings you don't want spoiled.